openSUSE/error-pages/README.md

 # error-pages

-HTML files for showing the users various server errors on openSUSE websites
+This HTML file is used to show  to show the errors which is made by users from opensource websites